Corporate history

 1981

-Constructed a factory for electrolytic manganese dioxide in the Takaoka Plant.
+Constructed a factory for production of electrolytic manganese dioxide at Takaoka Plant.* Discontinued the production in 2002

 1982

-Constructed the Mori Geothermal Power Plant (output: 50,000 kW) in Mori Town, Hokkaido in cooperation with Hokkaido Electric Power Co., Inc.
+Constructed Mori Geothermal Power Plant in Mori Town, Hokkaido in cooperation with Hokkaido Electric Power Co., Inc.* In 2003, transferred the geothermal business in Mori Town, Hokkaido to Hokkaido Electric Power Co., Inc.

 1984

-Constructed the Tamagawa Hydroelectric Power Plant (output: 10,000 kW) in Oguni Town, Yamagata Prefecture.
+Constructed Tamagawa Hydroelectric Power Plant in Oguni Town, Yamagata Prefecture.* In 2003, transferred the geothermal business in Mori Town, Hokkaido to Hokkaido Electric Power Co., Inc.

 1988

-• Constructed a factory for manganese ferrite in the Sakata Factory.
+• Started manufacturing manganese ferrite in Sakata Factory.

 1992